Can my lights be controlled via tablet or phone?

 Are your products covered by a warranty?

 Our LED products are designed with long lifetime in mind, allowing reliable thermal management.
-John Cullen Lighting currently offers a standard 2 year warranty on our products.
+John Cullen Lighting currently offers a standard 5 year warranty on our downlights and 2 year warranty on the rest of our products.

 Ask about our extended warranty that offers for products for both interior and exterior usage up to 5 years.